Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Filter Design

 where $\Sigma_k=diag([\sigma_1,\cdots,\sigma_N])$ is a diagonal matrix with $\sigma_i=0$ for $i=1,\cdots,N-k$; otherwise, $\sigma_i=0$.

-Similarly, in M-GSP, a spectral filter is designed by filtering in the spectral space together with the inverse M-GFT.
+Similarly, in M-GSP, a spectral filter is designed by filtering in the spectrum space together with the inverse M-GFT.
 With Eq. (\ref{ffff}) and Eq. (\ref{ssss}), spectral filtering of $\mathbf{s}$ is defined as

 where functions $g(\cdot)$ and $f(\cdot)$ are designed by the specific tasks.
-For example, if one wants to design a layer-wise filter capturing the smoothness of signals in the MLN singular space, the function $g(\cdot)$ can be designed as $\mathbf{g}=[1,\cdots,1, 0, \cdots, 0]$ by ordering the layer-wise singular vectors in the descent order of singular values.
-More discussions and examples are presented in Section \ref{discus} and Section \ref{app}.
+For example, if one wants to design a layer-wise filter capturing the smoothness of signals in the MLG singular space, the function $g(\cdot)$ can be designed as $\mathbf{g}=[1,\cdots,1, 0, \cdots, 0]$ by ordering the layer-wise singular vectors in the descent order of singular values.

-In addition to polynomial and spectral filters, filters designed through optimization based on geometric information play an important role in semi-supervised signal processing works.
-Interested readers can refer to \textbf{Appendix E} for a short discussion.